 Berlin attracts talents from the Baltic Sea area and Eastern European countries, amongst them also the keenly sought experienced talents.

-It is difficult to determine the cultural activities per year, as the question remains, what to include.
-From movies, to concerts, talks, opera, theatre, festivals etc. we have researched an amount of 571,500 events in 2017.
+It is difficult to determine an exact number of cultural activities per year, since the question would be what to include.
+From movies to concerts, talks, opera, theatre and festivals etc., our research came up with 571,500 events in 2017.

 The total revenue of the cultural-creative sector was 15.6 bn € in 2015, and culture’s share of total public expenditures in 2018 was 3 % (or 758 m €) of the state of Berlin’s budget for that year.